 FOSTERING BRASS CHAMBER MUSIC

-The score and parts for Henry Brant's DIVINITY and Kenneth Cooper's 78 RPM RAG, along with the entire ABQ music library, are available for research and performance from the Oberlin Conservatory.
+The score and parts for Henry Brant's Divinity, Kenneth Cooper's 78 rpm Rag, and Tom Turpin's Harlem Rag, along with the entire ABQ music library, are available for research and performance from Oberlin.

 For direct access: ABQ Special Collection @ Oberlin Conservatory Library